CAREER GUIDE

 03 · Career Guide

-Apprentice Card (White)
+ECS Apprentice Card

 • Requirements: You must be registered on a recognised electrical apprenticeship programme (typically Level 3 Electrotechnical or Level 2 Electrical Installation) and have passed the ECS Health, Safety and Environmental Assessment.